Open-source hardware: Business models

 Open hardware companies are experimenting with business models.
 For example, littleBits implements open-source business models by making available the circuit designs in each electronics module, in accordance with the CERN Open Hardware License Version 1.2.
 Another example is Arduino, which registered its name as a trademark; others may manufacture products from Arduino designs but cannot call the products Arduino products.
-There are many applicable business models for implementing some open-source hardware even in traditional firms.
+There are many applicable business models, for implementing some open-source hardware even in traditional firms.
 For example, to accelerate development and technical innovation, the photovoltaic industry has experimented with partnerships, franchises, secondary supplier and completely open-source models.

+In science, the majority of open hardware is still funded by federal government funding the same as other science, but because open hardware generally has much lower economic costs it provides a high return on investment for scientific funders.
+This has resulted in an opportunity for investors to shoulder the risk of conventional funders while earning a return.

 Recently, many open-source hardware projects have been funded via crowdfunding on platforms such as Indiegogo, Kickstarter, or Crowd Supply.